 So as you move into 2019, don’t be discouraged by challenges.

-order now You are here for a reason; whatever you feel called to do IS important.
+You are here for a reason; whatever you feel called to do IS important.
 Keep your eye on the changes you want to see in the world, and just keep taking practical steps towards them.
 However small and unimportant they may seem at the time, your actions DO make a difference.

 Collectively, we’ve got this!